Ayblue004/revision/README.md

 •	Talk about the legal issues and why you feel your source is reliable regarding to assets.
 •	Evaluate how much have met the KPIs that you have set.
 •	Don’t lie.

-## General notes
-With every benefit listed, constraints must be considered.
-Every decision made should be made based on how the stakeholder would benefit from it, this should be mentioned when evaluating.
-Add descriptive diagrams like UML, Use case diagram, flowchart… where necessary.